pagerange/md2sql/README.md

-# Hyde - Convert yaml to sql data
+# md2sql - Convert yaml to sql data

-Hyde will take a folder full of markdown documents and convert them to an SQL table.
+Md2sql will take a folder full of markdown documents and convert them to an SQL table.
 The yaml frontmatter is used to populate a number of the fields.
-The

 The table fields are as follows:

 ```sql